kevinguebert/kevinguebert-netlify/content/2018/06/2018-06-07-better-recommendations-with-harvy.md

 ---
 title: "Better Recommendations with Harvy"
-path: "/2018/06/07/better-recommendations-with-harvy"
+slug: "better-recommendations-with-harvy"
 date: "2018-06-07T11:39:04.000Z"
 tags: ["Technology","Startups","Ideas","Coding","Harvy Dev"]
+draft: false
+template: "post"
-excerpt: "Last night, with some iced coffe in hand, I was able to deploy the latest update to [Harvy](www.harvy.app).
+description: "Last night, with some iced coffe in hand, I was able to deploy the latest update to [Harvy](www.harvy.app).
 [On Tuesday](2018/06/05/offloading-work-to-spotify/) I talked about taking some of the..."
 ---

 Last night, with some iced coffe in hand, I was able to deploy the latest update to [Harvy](www.harvy.app).
 [On Tuesday](2018/06/05/offloading-work-to-spotify/) I talked about taking some of the strain off of Harvy and using Spotify's algorithms instead of creating my own.
 This latest release does just that!